 Michelle Beadle Ministry Update

-MESSIAH IN THE PASSOVER BANQUET
+ABBREVIATED MESSIAH IN THE PASSOVER MODEL SEDER WITH APPETIZERS

-THANK YOU FOR YOUR PRAYERS AND SUPPORT
+THANK YOU FOR YOUR PRAYERS AND SUPPORT!

 In Messiah’s Love,